ghwatson/faststyle/README.md

 # faststyle
-This repository is a Tensorflow implementation of neural style transfer, a method by which the content of one image can be fused with the style of another image.
+This repository is a Tensorflow implementation of fast neural style transfer, a method by which the content of one image can be fused with the style of another image.
 It is based upon JC Johnson et al.s' fast style transfer [paper](https://arxiv.org/abs/1603.08155) combined with D. Ulyanov et al.s' instance normalization
 [paper](https://arxiv.org/abs/1607.08022).
 It also provides resize-convolution on top of deconvolution for better upsampling as discussed [here](http://distill.pub/2016/deconv-checkerboard/).

 The pretrained models in ```faststyle/models``` were used to generate the results below: